Connect to Heroku Postgres without SSL validation

 Click OK to create the data source.

-To learn how to work with database objects in GoLand, see Database objects.
+For more information about working with database objects in GoLand, refer to Database objects.

 To write and run queries, open the default query console by clicking the data source and pressing F4.